Clifra-Jones/Meraki-API-V1/README.md

 # Meraki-API-V1

+This module allows you to interact with your Meraki network using Powershell.

+A full command reference is available at https://clifra-jones.github.io/Meraki-API-V1/docs/referrence.html

 ## This is the most recent module.
 You should use this module as opposed to the V0 module.
 ## The V0 module will still work but lacks many features found here.